 19 December 2022

-Birmingham’s Colmore Business District has supported three venues in the District to achieve 5-star National Police Safety Awards from Licensing SAVI.
+Birmingham’s Colmore Business District has supported five venues in the District to achieve 5-star National Police Safety Awards from Licensing SAVI.

-A police-backed safety and security award, it demonstrates the commitment from The Square Peg, Primitivo Bar and Eatery and Fazenda to the safety of its customers.
+A police-backed safety and security award, it demonstrates the commitment from The Square Peg, Primitivo Bar and Eatery, Fazenda, Purecraft Bar & Kitchen and The Old Joint Stock to the safety of its customers.

 The Licensing Security and Vulnerability Initiative (Licensing SAVI) encourages venues to improve their operational security and management practices year on year using an online self-assessment, containing all the information that venues need to meet police and council statutory requirements for safety and security.

-Numerous forward-thinking Birmingham venues have already signed up, and with the 5-star awarded to The Square Peg, Primitivo Bar and Eatery and Fazenda – further venues in the District are expected to join in the coming months.
+Numerous forward-thinking Birmingham venues have already signed up, and with the 5-star awarded to The Square Peg, Primitivo Bar and Eatery, Fazenda, Purecraft Bar & Kitchen and The Old Joint Stock – further venues in the District are expected to join.

 Colmore Business District is a business improvement district (BID) established to support and deliver services to organisations in the business quarter of Birmingham.
 This includes a dedicated working group, Safe & Sound, which is committed to ensuring a safe and secure environment for businesses and customers in the area.